confluentinc/event-streaming-patterns/docs/event-processing/event-mapper.md

 ---
 seo:
   title: Event Mapper
-  description: How do you move data between domain objects and events in an event streaming platform?
+  description: How do we move data between domain objects and events in an event streaming platform?
 ---

 # Event Mapper